 Barcodes and other automatic identification and data capture (AIDC) technologies are ubiquitous in everyday life.
-They are found everywhere from grocery stores to passports because they are mature, proven, and less expensive than they once were.
-Essentially, if you have not found a way to utilize them in your materials management function, you are missing out on worthwhile benefits and stuck in a paper-intensive manual world.
-AIDC technologies have been used in some capacity since the 1950s, yet today there are still opportunities for adoption.
-As the internet of things (IoT) and advanced connectivity technologies (e.g., 5G, low Earth orbit satellites) are adopted, AIDC becomes more important than ever to compete with the best-in-class companies and align with materials management leading practices.
+AIDC technologies are everywhere, from grocery stores to passports, because they are mature, proven, and less expensive than they once were.
+Essentially, if you have not found a way to utilize AIDC technology in your materials management function, you are missing out on worthwhile benefits and stuck in a paper-intensive manual world.
+AIDC has been used in some capacity since the 1950s, yet today, there are still opportunities for adoption.
+As the Internet of Things (IoT) and advanced connectivity technologies (e.g., 5G, low Earth orbit satellites) are adopted, AIDC becomes more important than ever to compete with the best-in-class companies and align with materials management leading practices.

-At its core, automatic identification is simple.
-A set of symbols or signals is encoded so it may be read by a machine or processor and associated to an item as a barcode label or tag.
+At its core, AIDC is simple.
+A set of symbols or signals is encoded so it may be read by a machine or processor and associated with an item as a barcode label or tag.
 A scanner “reads” the data so it can be decoded back to alphanumeric characters for later use.
 Automatic identification technologies feature different shapes and sizes and are designed for different uses.

 |Barcode: A machine-readable code in the form of numbers and a pattern of parallel lines of varying widths.
 It is the most prevalent in materials management functions.|

 |Radio Frequency Identification (RFID): Unlike barcodes, RFID does not require line of sight or contact to be read by the host software.|

 |QR Code: A machine-readable code consisting of an array of black and white squares.
 It is typically used for storing more information than a barcode.|